Picture this...

 Let’s take a look.

-You know how important it is to get email subject lines just right because it is the very first thing your recipients see in their inbox.
+You know how important it is to get email subject lines just right.
+It's the very first thing recipients see in their inbox.

-If the subject line doesn’t entice them to open the email, all the effort you put into writing it is wasted.
+If the subject line doesn’t entice them to open the email, you've wasted all the effort you put into writing it.

-You also know how important the opening line of the sales email is because it is the second thing your recipients see after opening it.
+You also know how important the sales email opening line is as it's the second thing recipients see after opening it.
 Sometimes parts of it even appear in the preview text.

 But what about the end of the sales email?
 Is it worth perfecting?